cdowning78/Connect4/README.md

 # Connect4
-GUI, simple scoring algorithm,
+Firstly, get a two-player console game working.

+Then add: GUI, CPU player (dumb player), scoring system, smarter CPU player.

-Before Starting:
+Before the Project:
-Starting off with the goal of alpha-beta pruning for the scoring, and delegating as many tasks as possible to different classes.
+Starting off with the goal of alpha-beta pruning for the scoring, and making the whole thing easy to follow.